POB3

 review:

-accessibility of nucleosomal DNA without H2A-H2B displacement.
-This
+of nucleosomal DNA without H2A-H2B displacement.
+This demonstrates the

 action: ACCEPT